cesarParra/lwc-signals/README.md

 ### Custom Error Handlers

-Both computed and effect signals can receive a custom `errorHandler` property, that allows developers to completely override the default functionality that logs and rethrows the error.
+Both computed and effect signals can receive a custom `onError` property, that allows developers to completely override the default functionality that logs and rethrows the error.

 #### Effect handlers